Join our list

 On the other hand, Right Bank producers tend to craft wines that are Merlot dominant, backed by smaller concentrations of Cabernet Sauvignon and the other varietals we mentioned above.

-It’s also important to note that Bordeaux wine makers on both the right and left banks are producing white wines and sweet wines as well.
+It’s also important to note that Bordeaux winemakers on both the right and left banks are producing white wines and sweet wines as well.
 Some of these producers are equally historic if not more so.
+Consider booking a guided tour to really immerse yourself in the wine culture of Bordeaux.

 La Rioja, Spain